bernhardsen/aoc2023_rust/README.md

 because I expected part 2 to be way harder than it was.
 Only problem I had was that initially I hard coded the inputs, since it was so short.
 I had made a typo, and was getting the wrong answer.
 Other than that, this task was very easy.

+### Day 7: Camel Cards
+I liked this one.
+I expected part 2 to be something like adding straight as a possible hand, but I think the joker one was easier.
+I originally implemented scoring the hand value in a different way, but switched to counting duplicates when I saw part 2.